-- (1) No person or groups with one or more protected characteristics shall be denied access to emergency healthcare at any public or private healthcare institution. - (2) No person or group with one or more protected characteristics shall be denied medical treatment, hospitalization, diagnostic tests, medical procedures, consultations or any other allied services related to healthcare. - (3) No public or private healthcare institution, medical professional, or any other person performing any allied functions shall breach patient confidentiality by revealing any information about the person's health condition, prescribed medication and any other ancillary information to any third party, unless such information is required by a court of law or in the case of a medical emergency concerning such person. - (4) No public or private healthcare institution, medical professionals, paramedical persons or any other person engaged in an ancillary function shall deny any woman, transgender person or person with disability the right to choose in the case of pregnancy, or safe abortion.
+- (1) No person shall be denied access to emergency healthcare at any public or private healthcare institution based on one or more protected characteristics; - (2) No person shall be denied medical treatment, hospitalization, diagnostic tests, medical procedures, consultations or any other allied services related to healthcare due to any protected characteristics; - (3) No public or private healthcare institution, medical professional, or any other person performing any allied functions shall breach patient confidentiality by revealing any information about the person's health condition, prescribed medication and any other ancillary information to any third party, unless such information is required by a court of law or in the case of a medical emergency concerning such person. - (4) No public or private healthcare institution, medical professionals, paramedical persons or any other person engaged in an ancillary function shall deny any woman, transgender person or person with disability the right to choose in the case of pregnancy, or safe abortion.
 Further, no person shall be discriminated against, or denied access to prenatal and neonatal care or the right to safe abortion on the grounds of marital status.
-Provided that the healthcare professional shall act in the best interest of the patient in the case of a medical emergency or complication arising out of pregnancy that poses a threat to the person's life. - (5) No health insurance provider, including private health insurance providers recognised by the Insurance Regulatory and Development Authority of India, shall discriminate against any person or group with relevant protected characteristics while formulating insurance policies for such groups, determining insurance premiums, or providing coverage.
-Insurance providers are duty-bound to ensure adequate and timely insurance coverage, affordable premiums, ease in filing claims and disbursement of funds related to the claim for persons with relevant characteristics. - (6) The Insurance Regulatory and Development Authority of India shall make adequate changes to its consumer protection policies to ensure that persons with relevant protected characteristics are provided access to insurance policies and adequate coverage under insurance policies immediately upon purchase of a health insurance policy. - (7) No insurance provider shall deny coverage or reject an insurance claim on grounds of age, pre-existing health condition, gender identity, disability or pregnancy.
+Provided that the healthcare professional shall act in the best interest of the patient in the case of a medical emergency or complication arising out of pregnancy that poses a threat to the person's life. - (5) No person with disability who is pregnant shall be forced to undergo any procedure meant to terminate the pregnancy, unless the pregnancy poses a severe threat to the person's life. - (6) No health insurance provider, including private health insurance providers recognised by the Insurance Regulatory and Development Authority of India, shall discriminate against any person or group with relevant protected characteristics while formulating insurance policies for such groups, determining insurance premiums, or providing coverage.
+Insurance providers are duty-bound to ensure adequate and timely insurance coverage, affordable premiums, ease in filing claims and disbursement of funds related to the claim for persons with relevant characteristics. - (7) A group health plan and a health insurance issuer offering group or individual health insurance coverage may not establish rules restricting eligibility of any individual to enroll under the terms of the plan or coverage based on any of the protected characteristics, including health status-related factors and disability, in relation to the individual or a dependent of the individual; - (8) The Insurance Regulatory and Development Authority of India shall make adequate changes to its consumer protection policies to ensure that persons with relevant protected characteristics are provided access to insurance policies and adequate coverage under insurance policies immediately upon purchase of a health insurance policy. - (9) No insurance provider shall deny coverage or reject an insurance claim on grounds of age, pre-existing health condition, gender identity, disability or pregnancy.
 Further, no transgender person shall be denied insurance coverage for medical treatment related to Sex Reassignment Surgery or Hormone Replacement Therapy.

-- (8) The appropriate government shall take progressive measures to promote access to healthcare services, health insurance, obtaining medication and other allied health services for all persons or groups with protected characteristics. - (9) All public and private healthcare establishments that employ more than 20 people shall ensure that they establish and publish an "Anti-Discrimination Policy".
-The Anti-Discrimination Committee shall consist of persons with different protected characteristics who comprise at least half the total strength of the committee. - (10) All abovementioned establishments shall constitute an "Anti-Discrimination Committee" to tackle issues of discrimination faced by employees or persons who access healthcare.
+- (10) The appropriate government shall take progressive measures to promote access to healthcare services, health insurance, obtaining medication and other allied health services for all persons or groups with protected characteristics. - (11) All public and private healthcare establishments that employ more than 20 people shall ensure that they establish and publish an "Anti-Discrimination Policy" and constitute an "Anti-Discrimination Committee" as per Section 10(8).